Rhinoplasty (Nose Surgery) in Columbus, OH

 - When all of the underlying problems of the nasal structure have been addressed, the skin and surrounding tissues will be re-draped across the newly reshaped nose and the incisions will be subsequently closed.

 When will I see the results of nose surgery?

 Right after nose surgery, nasal splints and drainage tubes will be put in place to facilitate the initial healing phase of the internal structures, which will last for about a week.
-Swelling, redness, and bruising should subside within a few weeks to give patients a clearer perspective of the results of the nose surgery.
+Swelling, redness and bruising should subside within a few weeks to give patients a clearer perspective of the results of the nose surgery.
 However, it generally takes about a year for the nose to fully recover from surgery and for the full effects of the procedure to be evident.

 What should I do during recovery?

 Recovering from nose surgery requires the patient to avoid strenuous physical activities for a few weeks after the surgery to avoid any complications.
-Unnecessary pressure applied on the face must be avoided to preserve the corrections achieved during surgery.
+Unnecessary pressure applied to the face must be avoided to preserve the corrections achieved during surgery.
 Pain and antibiotic medication will be prescribed to manage discomfort and reduce the possibility of infection.